S4 method for class 'teal_data'

 Details

-Retrieve code stored in @code, which (in principle) can be used to recreate all objects found in @env.
-Use datanames to limit the code to one or more of the datasets enumerated in @datanames.
-If the code has not passed verification (with verify()), a warning will be prepended.
+Retrieve code stored in @code, which (in principle) can be used to recreate all objects found in the environment (@.xData).
+Use names to limit the code to one or more of the datasets enumerated in the environment.

 Extracting dataset-specific code